Using Git Reflog to Find a Lost Commit

 The subcommands that are available for use with reflog include:

-2. Expire: expire is used as a reflog subcommand for when you need to remove reflog entries that are no longer useful to your project on account of simply being too old (they are older than the time you pass in the command or older than the expiration time specified in your project's configuration).
+is used as a reflog subcommand for when you need to remove reflog entries that are no longer useful to your project on account of simply being too old (they are older than the time you pass in the command or older than the expiration time specified in your project's configuration). - Delete: This subcommand helps remove reflog entries one at a time.
+Only exact entries can be targeted by this subcommand, as opposed to "expire," which intuitively chooses reflog entries to remove as needed.

-4. Exists: By using the exists subcommand, you can quickly determine whether or not a reference has its own reflog.
+subcommand, you can quickly determine whether or not a reference has its own reflog.

 Finding a lost commit with Git reflog